ogletrees/R_hints/purrr_functions.md

-To read is a bunch of files that are in a folder
+To read in a bunch of files that are in a folder
 ```r
 library(purrr)
 data <- list.files("../folder/", full.names = T) %>% map_df(read.csv, stringsAsFactors =F)